What Is a Letter of Intent to Sue (With Settlement Demand)?

 - Incomplete Work: You may attempt to settle with an independent contractor who didn’t finish a project or completed unsatisfactory work.

-Is a Letter of Intent to Sue (With Settlement Demand) Required?
+Is a Letter of Intent to Sue Required?

-It depends on the situation, but yes, a letter of intent to sue (with settlement demand) may be required in some cases.
-For example, a court may require you to send a demand letter before pursuing a lawsuit that pertains to cases involving:
+A letter of intent to sue (with a settlement demand) may be required in some cases.
+For example, a court may require you to send a settlement demand letter before pursuing a lawsuit that pertains to cases involving:

 - Claims against governmental authorities